mr3mre/BiDost/README.md

 Figma Prototype can be seen [here](https://www.figma.com/proto/cNnGjPQeLhEcQXPH6QziHG/BiDost?page-id=0%3A1&node-id=1%3A2&viewport=222%2C170%2C0.21&scaling=scale-down&starting-point-node-id=16%3A11490).

 I have done most of the Front-End development.
-For now, the prototype of the app can be downloaded for android devices using [this link](https://expo.dev/artifacts/eas/4BUYhWiEtHf7L5NqKxh12o.aab)

 # UML Use Case Diagram (Initial Version)
 <img width="1065" alt="Use Case Diagram" src="https://user-images.githubusercontent.com/75805905/224846501-a5e4e0c3-c8a5-4f20-b7df-b9a955aa848f.png">